jrdegbe/thamesthrive-api/docs/qa/what_are_examples_of_real_time_or_time_based_segmentations.md

    __Action__: Add the profile to the "Browsing Shoppers" segment.

 Remember, these workflows are just examples, and you can customize them based on your specific segmentation goals and requirements.
-Tracardi provides the flexibility to design workflows that suit your business needs and perform segmentation effectively.
+ThamesThrive provides the flexibility to design workflows that suit your business needs and perform segmentation effectively.